Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping: Models

 We furthermore assume that if the states $x_{1:T}$ would be known, inferring $\theta$ would be a linear or an almost linear estimation problem.
 In other words, we assume that there is a conditionally linear substructure or a conditionally approximately linear substructure in the measurement model

 and that the measurement noise $\varepsilon_t$ is Gaussian i.i.d.\ white noise with $\varepsilon_t \sim \mathcal{N}(0,\Sigma)$.
 The model \cref{eq:measModel} is fairly general and diverse measurement models typically considered in SLAM scenarios can be written in this form.
-In this work we will specifically focus on three types of models: visual, radio and magnetic SLAM.
-As illustrated in \cref{fig:intro}, radio SLAM can model both dense and sparse maps.
-We will present these models and the corresponding map representations in more detail for the dense radio and magnetic SLAM in \cref{sec:radioSLAM,sec:magSLAM}, respectively, and for sparse visual SLAM in \cref{sec:visualSLAM}.
-For the dense SLAM in \cref{sec:radioSLAM,sec:magSLAM}, the measurement models are conditionally linear, while for visual SLAM in \cref{sec:visualSLAM} we consider a conditionally almost linear substructure.
+In \cref{sec:methods} we will present our smoothing algorithm for SLAM that will assume the model structures in \cref{eq:dynModel,eq:prior,eq:measModel}.
+To highlight the generality of the method, or, in other words, to highlight the generality of \cref{eq:measModel} in the context of SLAM, in this work we will focus on three types of models: visual, radio and magnetic SLAM.
+We will introduce specific measurement models for these three cases in \cref{sec:magSLAM,sec:radioSLAM,sec:visualSLAM}.
+In \cref{sec:magSLAM} we will first introduce a measurement model for magnetic field SLAM that we have used in our previous work \citep{Kok+Solin:2018}.
+In \cref{sec:radioSLAM} we will then show that for dense radio SLAM a similar model structure can be obtained.
+Both the measurement models in \cref{sec:magSLAM,sec:radioSLAM} are conditionally linear.
+In \cref{sec:visualSLAM} we will subsequently introduce a widely-used model for visual SLAM that has a conditionally approximately linear substructure.